Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ## Final Thoughts

-Like any good prototyping, there's a plan for next version – testing PETG prints, different LED angles for better spread, and maybe a solution for controlling the LEDs remotely.
+Like any good prototyping there's a plan for next version – testing PETG prints, different LED angles for better spread, and maybe a solution for controlling the LEDs remotely.
 You can find the STL file for 3D printing in my github repository [here][github-repo] (where I'll likely upload future revisions as well).

 That's about it, enjoy flying!